Patricia, Wilks endure tough first seasons as head coaches

 “We can’t worry about what we don’t have this time of the year,” Wilks said.
 “We’ve just got to go out and execute.”

 Detroit’s rookie running back Kerryon Johnson showed what he is capable of before he hurt his knee last month in a win over Carolina.
 He averaged 5.4 yards per carry, totaling 641 yards with three scores and caught 32 passes for 213 yards and a touchdown.
-Johnson didn’t practice Wednesday and Thursday and while it seems like a wise move to keep him out for the rest of the season to avoid aggravating his injury, Patricia refused to acknowledge the potential move was an option.
+Johnson didn’t practice all week, though, and was ruled out for the game on Friday.

 JOHNSON & EDMONDS